-Erin Armstrong is Director of Industry and Regulatory Affairs for CANTERRA SEEDS.
-She is responsible for trait and license agreements, intellectual property protection and regulatory issues.
+Erin Armstrong is Director, Industry and Regulatory Affairs for CANTERRA SEEDS.
+She is responsible for variety and trait licenses and other strategic agreements and industry and regulatory issues, including Value Creation and Seed Synergy.
 Erin joined CANTERRA SEEDS in 2008 following her tenure as President and CEO of the Brewing and Malting Barley Research Institute (BMBRI).
 Prior to BMBRI, Erin worked with Canada Malting Co., Ltd. and General Mills, Inc.

-In addition to her CANTERRA SEEDS responsibilities, Erin served for two years as the inaugural CEO of Limagrain Cereals Research Canada (LCRC), a joint venture cereal breeding company established by Limagrain and CANTERRA SEEDS launched in July 2015.
+In addition to her CANTERRA SEEDS responsibilities, Erin served for two years as the inaugural CEO of Limagrain Cereals Research Canada (LCRC), a joint venture cereal breeding company established by Limagrain and CANTERRA SEEDS, launched in July 2015.

 Erin holds a Bachelor of Science in Agriculture from the University of Manitoba and a PhD in Biochemistry from the University of Ottawa.
-Currently she is Chair of the Canadian Food Inspection Agency's Plant Breeders Rights Advisory Committee and a member of Agriculture & Agri-Food Canada's Grains Round Table, as well as several other industry committees and working groups.
+Currently, she is Chair of the Canadian Food Inspection Agency's Plant Breeders Rights Advisory Committee, on the Board of Directors for the Canadian Seed Trade Association, a member of CropLife Canada's Plant Biotech Committee, and of Agriculture & Agri-Food Canada's Grains Round Table, as well as several industry committees and working groups.